‘Southern Charm’ Star Craig Conover Thinks Thomas Ravenel’s Ex Has A ‘Screw Loose’

 Now that the season is over, Southern Charm star Craig Conover is speaking frankly about his former friend and politician, Thomas Ravenel’s ex-girlfriend, who has since moved back to California from Charleston.

-In a recent interview, CheatSheet shared information from a recent interview with Conover, who says he was startled by recent rants from Ravenel’s girlfriend from last season, Ashley Jacobs.
-Craig explains that after hearing public Cameo videos from the hospice nurse, he had no idea that she felt so negatively about him, referring to him as a “p***y” for his pillow design business.
-He remarks that she just kept complaining. “[The video] is like three and a half minutes long.”
+In a recent interview, Showbiz CheatSheet shared information from a recent interview with Conover, who says he was startled by recent rants from Ravenel’s girlfriend from last season, Ashley Jacobs.
+Craig explained that after hearing public Cameo videos from the hospice nurse, he had no idea that she felt so negatively about him, referring to him as a “p***y” for his pillow design business.
+He then remarked that she just kept complaining.

-And Conover adds that he’s not the only one who gets a hatchet job on what is supposed to be a birthday message.
+Conover added that he’s not the only one who gets a hatchet job on what is supposed to be a birthday message.

 “She goes after Patricia, me in a happy birthday message that makes her look like the Joker from Batman.”

-The Southern Charm star adds that he thinks that Jacobs has “a screw loose,” and while she thinks she’s the ultimate Bravo villain and “a national phenom,” he just thinks she’s delusional, and can’t imagine why she showed up in the season finale to a party without an invitation.
+The Southern Charm star added that he thinks that Jacobs has “a screw loose,” and while she thinks she’s the ultimate Bravo villain and “a national phenom,” he just thinks she’s delusional, and can’t imagine why she showed up in the season finale to a party without an invitation.

 We've got your #SouthernCharm reunion show spoilers!
 Craig Conover spills the tea!https://t.co/lWbJXZFk2g